lucas-giaco/k8s-pod-scheduling/README.md

 To start the cluster run `make start`.
 This will spin up a cluster with 1 master node and 9 worker nodes which has the same labels than an EC2 instance acting as a worker node would have.
-This will help us to play around with different affinity constraints without incurring into any costs.

-If you're using a unix-like PC you may want to use tmux to have a more interactive view of how the pods are being scheduled
+If you're using a unix-like workstation you may want to use tmux to have a more interactive view of how the pods are being scheduled.

 ## Pod assignment
-We'll go through different assignment methods
+Let's go through the different scheduling methods

 ### Node name
 `nodeName` is the simplest way to assign a pod to a specific node and takes precedence over all